ajunlonglive/foxil/docs/LEARNING.md

 ## Labels

-Labels allow you to jump to a certain part of your code by using the `br` statement.
+Labels allow you to jump to a certain part of your code by using the `br` instruction.

 ```llvm
 first_label: